gofynd/fdk-client-swift/documentation/application/ORDER.md

-Retrieve a POS order and all its details such as tracking details, shipment, store information using Fynd Order ID.
+Use this API to retrieve a POS order and all its details such as tracking details, shipment, store information using Fynd Order ID.

 *Returned Response:*